Make-It-Poseable:

 Applications

-The fine-grained control offered by our latent-space modeling also enables some 3D editing applications such as segmentation, replacement, and refinement of body parts.
+The fine-grained and flexible control offered by our latent-space modeling also enables some 3D shape editing applications.

 Citation